italia/publiccode-parser-go/README.md

 Feel free to open issues, fork and submit a Pull Request.

-If you want to know how to "add a new field" into publiccode parser, check out CONTRIBUTING.md
+If you want to know more, like "add a new field", check out CONTRIBUTING.md

 ## License